comp110-lytle/comp110/site/team/documentation/leads/template.md

 ### Alyssa Lytle

-Graduation Year:
+Graduation Year: Lol

-Num Semesters on Team 110:
+Semesters on Team 110: 3

-Why I <3 Team 110:
+Why I <3 Team 110: The sense of community!

-Fun Fact:
+Fun Fact: I have a cool dog named Bear.

 //split//